Chr15w1986/Motor-Werks/README.md

 ### **Service history page (incorporated within the profile page)**

-* The service history is available only to the logged in user,
+* The service history is available only to the logged in user:
    - Everytime a `Service` is purchased, the date and type of service purchased will be stored within the profile page next to the logged in users information.

   <br>